justicephysics/humanos2.0/simple-engineering-vision.md

 ## 0. Why Today's Data Centre Is a Heat Chamber — The Cosmic Misinterpretations

 The data centre is not a furnace by accident.
-It is a furnace because our civilisation built its foundational physics on six flawed assumptions about reality.
+It is a furnace because our civilisation built its foundational physics on five flawed assumptions about reality.
 Each misinterpretation led directly to an engineering mistake — and the combination produced the hot, expensive, power‑hungry data centre we know today.

 | Cosmic Misinterpretation | Engineering Consequence |
 |--------------------------|--------------------------|